adevyish/simpleblr/README.md

 This is a lightweight set of Javascript utilities for Tumblr themes.
 It does not rely on any external libraries like jQuery.

-Endless scrolling is not supported out of the box, but should be easy to hook up.
+Endless scrolling and layout resizing are not supported out of the box, but should be easy to hook up.

 ## Setup